datagrok-ai/public/help/develop/admin/deploy-amazon-ecs.md

 # Install Datagrok on AWS ECS cluster

-This document contains instructions for installation of the Datagrok on AWS ECS cluster.
+This document contains instructions to deploy Datagrok on AWS ECS cluster.

 ## Prerequisites